windrises/photo-dl/README.md

 ## Usage

-assign a url or .txt file which one url one line
+Assign a url or .txt file which one url one line

 $ photo-get  url